ZupIT/horusec-docs/content/en/tutorials/how-to-change-authentication-types.md

 ---
-title: Authentication types
+title: How to change the authentication type on your web application?
-weight: 9
+weight: 13
-description: You will find here the authentication types available on Horusec.
+description: In this section, you will find how to change the authentication types on Horusec's web application.
 ---

 ---

-Currently Horusec has 3 types of authentication:

-* **Nativa Horusec**
-* **Ldap**
-* **Keycloak**

-See below how to use each one of them:
+To change an authentication type you currantly use, see the steps below for each one:

-### **Nativa Horusec**
+### **Horusec Native**

-This is the most simple type of authentication.
-To use it, follow the next steps:
+To use it, follow the steps:

-1. Add the environment variable **`HORUSEC_AUTH_TYPE = "horusec"`**

-    in the **horusec-auth** microservice and you will enable the native authentication;
+1. Add the environment variable **`HORUSEC_AUTH_TYPE = "horusec"`** in the **horusec-auth** microservice and you will enable the native authentication;

+{{% alert color="info" %}}
-2. This authentication will be added in all microservices - "horusec-auth, horusec-account, horusec-api, horusec- analytic ”the environment variable **`HORUSEC_JWT_SECRET_KEY=”horusec-secret”`** ”- its value can be any and preferably a strong hash.
+This authentication will be added in all microservices - "horusec-auth, horusec-account, horusec-api, horusec- analytic ”the environment variable **`HORUSEC_JWT_SECRET_KEY=”horusec-secret”`** ”- its value can be any and preferably a strong hash.

-{{%/* alert color="info" %}}
-Remember: once set it cannot be changed.
+The value can be anyone of your choice, but it is necessary to have a strong hash.
-{{% /alert */%}}
+{{% /alert %}}

-### **Ldap**
+### **LDAP**

-This type of authentication uses the open application protocol LDAP \(Lightweight Directory Access Protocol\), with this Horusec integrates with a tool such as [**OpenLDAP**](https://www.openldap.org/) where all users, access groups and organizations are located.

-Horusec will consume this data from the tool and, thus, we will only manage the other functionalities such as analysis, vulnerability management, repositories and access tokens.

-To configure this, follow the steps:
+To configure this authentication, follow the steps:

 1. Add the environment variable **`HORUSEC_AUTH_TYPE=”ldap”`** in the [**horusec-auth**](https://github.com/ZupIT/horusec/tree/master/horusec-auth#horusec-auth) microservice   to define the authentication via LDAP;

 2. Add some environment variables in the microservice [**horusec-auth**](https://github.com/ZupIT/horusec/tree/master/horusec-auth#horusec-auth) to make the connection with the tool, they are:

 <table>
   <thead>